Embedding, Tagging Web Images with ICC Profiles

 g) For example, most if not all color-managed browsers (except later versions of FireFox) will mismatch tagged graphics with HTML HEX page color because the tagged image is being Converted to Monitor RGB, and the unmanaged HTML Hex color is being sent straight through to monitor unchanged.

 h) If I publish untagged sRGB images, the HTML Hex color will match the images and blend correctly in most if not all browsers because both elements match and are simply sent to the monitor unchanged.

-IN FACT, I embed color profiles in less than five-percent of the thousands of pictures and Web graphics I have published on the internet, including this professional digital color portfolio of beautiful high-resolution California Native American pow-wow pictures.
+IN FACT, I embed color profiles in less than 15-percent of the thousands of pictures and Web graphics I have published on the internet, including this professional digital color portfolio of beautiful high-resolution California Native American pow-wow pictures.

-That professional photography portfolio was published in sRGB color space without embedded profiles and demonstrates how knowledgable professional photographers and digital colorists present large, high-resolution commercial art portfolios on the internet.
+This professional photography portfolio was published in sRGB color space without embedded profiles and demonstrates how knowledgable professional photographers and digital colorists present large, high-resolution commercial art portfolios on the internet.

 While 1.8 gamma Mac monitors will display my pow-wow color portfolio with washed out pictures and light page backgrounds; wide-gamut monitors will display it with cartoonish over-saturated colors; and uncalibrated monitors (and monitors with defective profiles) will display my color all over the place I made a decision to publish it without embedded profiles for the reasons contained in this article.